Nexmo/station/_tutorials/sending-facebook-message-with-failover.md

 ---
 title: Sending a Facebook message with failover
-products: messages-and-workflows-apis/workflows
+products: dispatch
-description: The Workflows API provides the ability to create message workflows with failover to secondary channels.
-This tutorial looks at using the Workflows API to send a Facebook message with failover to the SMS channel.
+description: The Dispatch API provides the ability to create message workflows with failover to secondary channels.
+This tutorial looks at using the Dispatch API to send a Facebook message with failover to the SMS channel.
 languages:
     - Curl
     - Node